Force and Its Representation

 - forces resulting from action-at-a-distance

-Contact forces are those types of forces which result when the two interacting objects are perceived to be physically contacting each other.
+Contact forces are those types of forces that result when the two interacting objects are perceived to be physically contacting each other.
 Examples of contact forces include frictional forces, tensional forces, normal forces, air resistance forces, and applied forces.
 These specific forces will be discussed in more detail later in Lesson 2 as well as in other lessons.

-Action-at-a-distance forces are those types of forces which result even when the two interacting objects are not in physical contact with each other, yet are able to exert a push or pull despite their physical separation.
+Action-at-a-distance forces are those types of forces that result even when the two interacting objects are not in physical contact with each other, yet are able to exert a push or pull despite their physical separation.
 Examples of action-at-a-distance forces include gravitational forces.
 For example, the sun and planets exert a gravitational pull on each other despite their large spatial separation.
 Even when your feet leave the earth and you are no longer in physical contact with the earth, there is a gravitational pull between you and the Earth.
 Electric forces are action-at-a-distance forces.
 For example, the protons in the nucleus of an atom and the electrons outside the nucleus experience an electrical pull towards each other despite their small spatial separation.
 And magnetic forces are action-at-a-distance forces.
 For example, two magnets can exert a magnetic pull on each other even when separated by a distance of a few centimeters.
 These specific forces will be discussed in more detail later in Lesson 2 as well as in other lessons.

 Examples of contact and action-at-distance forces are listed in the table below.